 Designing OpAmp circuits for SAR ADCs

 Picking OA's, necessary GBW and RC values, time constants, OA noise vs. ADC noise vs. thermal noise, phase margin, and other considerations.
-(Coming soon!)
+(Coming eventually!)

 Signal propagation in FR4 material is about 6”/ns.